-Best Chickpea Buddha Bowl
+Sweet Potato Chickpea Buddha Bowl With Yogurt Dressing

 Maybe you call it a vegetable buddha bowl.
 Or simply, a quinoa or chickpea bowl.
 Whether you name it a Mediterranean bowl or a sweet potato one, it all boils down to just about the same thing: delicious!